pingidentity/terraform-provider-davinci/docs/resources/connection.md

 ### Optional

-- `properties` (Block Set) Connection properties.
+- `property` (Block Set) Connection properties.
 These are specific to the connector type.
-Get connection properties from connection API read response. (see [below for nested schema](#nestedblock--properties))
+Get connection properties from connection API read response. (see [below for nested schema](#nestedblock--property))

 ### Read-Only